 |Minimum wall thickness particular design aspects||1 mm|

 With a 0.8 wall thickness, your design will be slightly flexible.
 To obtain more rigidity, we advise a 2mm wall thickness.
-Silver is a relatively malleable and heavy material, it can be distorted if too much weight is applied on an area of your object.
-We recommend that you thicken the most stressed parts, or choose a more fitting material to your design.
+Silver is a relatively malleable and heavy material, it can be distorted if too much weight is applied to an area of your object.
+We recommend that you thicken the most stressed parts, or choose a more fitting material for your design.

 Silver is a relatively malleable material.
-Most stressed and fragile area may be distorted.
+The most stressed and fragile areas may be distorted.
 We recommend that you thicken them to avoid distortions.

 Keep in mind that our solidity check tool does not detect physical aberrations such as floating parts, unstable position, parts supporting too much weight relative to their thickness, etc. Particular care must be given to the geometry of your design and the most stressed parts must be thickened.